Unleash/unleash/website/docs/feature-flag-tutorials/golang/golang-examples.md

 ## Server-side A/B Testing in Go

-A/B testing allows teams to test multiple versions of a feature with different user groups.
+A/B testing allows you to test multiple versions of a feature with different user groups.
 In Go, we can implement this using strategy variants.
 Here's how to update a strategy to enable A/B testing for 50% of users:

 ```go
 payload := map[string]interface{}{